 Stay in Zizkov if you are on a budget; you’re looking for lively nightlife; you like a variety of bars and clubs; you want a less populated area; you are young traverler, backpacker or student; you are visiting Prague for the first time;

-mid-range ($$): Theatrino Hotel This 4-star hotel is located in the quarter of Zizkov in central Prague, with its many fashionable restaurants, bars and the TV tower with an observation deck 93 m high.
+mid-range ($$): Theatrino Hotel, 4-star hotel located in the quarter of Zizkov in central Prague, with its many fashionable restaurants, bars and the TV tower with an observation deck 93 m high.
 Famous Wenceslas Square is only 4 tram stops away.

-mid-range ($$): Hotel White Lion This 4-star hotel is located in Prague’s Zizkov district, 3 tram stops away from Wenceslas Square.
-Bike rental, a free internet corner and a reception desk with concierge services are available.
+mid-range ($$): Hotel White Lion, 4-star hotel located in Zizkov district, 3 tram stops away from Wenceslas Square.
+Bike rental, a free internet corner and a reception desk with concierge services.

 budget ($): Gregory House Located within a 18-minute walk of Historical Building of the National Museum of Prague and 1.4 km of Municipal House in Prague, Gregory House provides accommodations with free WiFi and flat-screen TV.